buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You can see through its eyes and hear through its ears as if you were in the space where it exists.
 During each of your rounds, with an Action, you can switch from using its senses to using your own, or vice versa.
 While you are using its senses, you are blinded and deafened in regard to your own surroundings.

 Physical interaction with the image reveals it to be an illusion, since things pass through it.
-A creature that uses 3 Actions to examine the image can determine that it's an illusion with a successful Awareness check against the spell's Saving Throw DC.
+A creature that uses 3 Actions to examine the image can determine that it' \*\*s an illusion with a successful Awareness check against the spell' \*\*s Saving Throw DC.
 If a creature discerns the illusion for what it is, it can see through the image, and any sound produced by the image sounds artificial to it.

 ### Protection from Energy